I’ve finally completed a cycling challenge on Strava, which I count as an accomplishment.

 The Fondo Story

-Over on Strava Challenges happen on a regular basis, either for running or for cycling.
+Over on Strava, challenges happen on a regular basis, either for running or for cycling.
 Most of the time, especially for cycling, they are way out of my league, like riding a ridiculous amount of kilometres in a rather short time (1266km in 40 days, I don’t have time for that) or lots of climbing in even less time (not enough easily reachable hills in my hood).
 While I did complete a running challenge (the Strava Races Half-Marathon in April), awarding me with a nice (limited edition) Tech Tee (pictured in action on the right), I never had a go for any of the cycling challenges.

 A Fondo, on the other hand, sounded doable.
 If you don’t know what a Fondo (Gran Fondo, to be exact) is, head over to Strava’s explanation.
-The emphasize, as I see it, is really on trying a new route.
+The emphasise, as I see it, is really on trying a new route.
 I wouldn’t have had any problem to pick a route of 130km that I’ve done before, but for my first Strava Fondo I wanted to go with the true spirit.

 There weren’t many opportunities to go out and ride 130+km this June, with running races going on and work also happening.
 On June 18th though I had a day off from work and my wife was en route for a long weekend in the mountains together with the kids.
 The place is very familiar to me as I’ve been there often to start the hike up to the cottage and I always wanted to ride my bike there some day.